There are many steps to test an antenna installation. This FAQ is divided into sections since all steps may not apply to every installation.

 - Physically inspect the splitter for any damage or corrosion

 - Correct signal loss can only be measured with specialized test equipment.
 Based on the internal design of the splitter, any resistance measurements made with a volt/ohm meter will not provide useful information.

-- Channel Master splitters are not designed to pass voltage.
-They should never be installed in a line that has voltage on it.
+- Standard splitters should never be installed in a line that has voltage on it.
+It will block the voltage.
 The voltage can damage the splitter.

 Troubleshooting a Distribution Amplifier